Regret Bounds for Noise-Free Cascaded Kernelized Bandits: Introduction

 In this work, we consider a setting falling ``in between'' the white-box setting (where the full definition of the target function is known) and the black-box setting, namely, a grey-box setting in which the algorithms can leverage partial internal information of the target function beyond merely the final outputs or even slightly modify the target function \cite{astudillo2021thinking}.
 Existing grey-box optimization methods exploit internal information such as observations of intermediate outputs for composite functions \cite{astudillo2019bayesian} and lower fidelity but faster approximation of the final output for modifiable functions \cite{huang2006sequential}.
 Numerical experiments show that the grey-box methods significantly outperform standard black-box methods \cite{astudillo2021thinking}.

 Though any real-valued network can be treated as a single black-box function and solved with classical Bayesian optimization methods, we explore the benefits offered by utilizing the network structure information and the exact intermediate results under the noise-free grey-box setting.
+Several practical applications of the cascaded setting (e.g., alloy heat treatment and simulation) are highlighted in \cref{sec:motivation}.